merenlab/merenlab.org/tutorials/infant-gut/index.md

                   -p PROFILE.db
 ```

-and run the {% include ARTIFACT name="interactive" %} interface again with the same command line,
+and run the interactive interface again with the same command line,

 ``` bash
 anvi-interactive -p PROFILE.db \